 Cover with foil and bake for 10 minutes.
 Then uncover and bake another 7–10 minutes, until the cheese is melted and the tops are golden brown.

-Pro Tip: After testing, using the baking sheet vs. baking dish method, I prefer the cheeseburger sliders baked in a baking dish for a softer, juicy burger slider.
+Pro Tip: After testing, I prefer the cheeseburger sliders baked in a baking dish vs. baking sheet for a softer, juicier burger slider.
 If you want a little more crunchy on the sides, bake them on a baking sheet.

-- Toppings: Add lettuce, pickles, tomatoes, onions—whatever you like!
-Serve with yum yum sauce or Smash burger sauce.
+- Toppings: Add lettuce, sliced dill pickles, tomatoes, onions, whatever you like!
+Serve with yum yum sauce or my favorite Smash sauce.

 - Cheese Options: Try cheddar, Swiss, provolone, Muenster, or your favorite.